darena-solutions/bluebuttonpro-public/docs/source/getting-started.rst

 that will interact with the BlueButtonPRO API.
 We have built a UI to make this process easier and is available at https://developer.darenasolutions.com.

-Once you have navigated to that site and logged in with your new account, you should be at the home page where it lists all of your existing applications.
+Once you have navigated to that site and logged in with your new sandbox account, you should be at the home page where it lists all of your existing applications.
 There shouldn't be any there at this time.
-Click on the **+** button on the top right to add a new application:
+Click on the **+** button on the top of the page to add a new application:

 This will open up the editor where you enter in the information about your application.